Monmouth Mall: Monmouth Shopping Center (1960–1974)

+Monmouth Mall (1975–2023)

+Enclosure and early expansions (1975–1989)

+The mall was enclosed and expanded to its current size in 1975.
+The older section of the mall continued to have one level while the new expansion included two levels that were anchored by Hahne's on March 5, 1975, JCPenney on September 8, 1976, and Abraham & Straus in 1978.
+Alexander's closed in January 1983 and was succeeded by Caldor's, a discount department store.

 In 1987, the mall was renovated.
 The renovation brought in new lighting, new flooring, and new glass and chrome handrails along the second level.
 The renovation also removed the in-floor planters and replaced them with movable planters.
 The renovation also closed off the entrance near the former arcade on the Wyckoff Road side of the old wing; and raised the lowered seating areas in front of the anchors.

 Ashley Tisdale was discovered at the mall in 1989 as a three-year-old.

+Renovations and anchor changes (1990–2011)

+Monmouth Mall expanded to include a food court between 1994 and 1996, themed after the Jersey Shore.

+Through the years, Monmouth Mall has seen a fluctuation of different anchors.
+Anchor changes consisted of Caldor replacing the former Alexander's in 1983, Macy's replacing Bamberger's in 1986, Lord & Taylor replacing the former Hahne's in 1990, Stern's replacing Abraham & Straus in 1995 and Boscov's replacing the former Stern's in 2001.

 In 1994–1996, the mall was expanded to include an elevator and a food court (modeled after a Jersey Shore theme) including 1920s-style beach photos wrapped around the columns in the older section of the mall, as well as Nobody Beats the Wiz, a new 15-screen Loews Theatres (now AMC).
 Old Navy replaced the closed Caldor.
 The mall also saw minor cosmetic changes that consisted of replacing black with sky blue in the color schemes through painting and retiling, as well as new lighting along the pillars.

-Through the years, Monmouth Mall has seen a fluctuation of different anchors.
-Anchor changes consisted of Caldor replacing the former Alexander's in 1983, Macy's replacing Bamberger's in 1986, Lord & Taylor replacing the former Hahne's in 1990, Stern's replacing Abraham & Straus in 1995 and Boscov's replacing the former Stern's in 2001.
-In 2010, Planet Fitness opened at Monmouth Mall.
-However, after many years at the mall, Planet Fitness announced plans to close its Monmouth Mall location and relocate to a new store in Shrewsbury in 2022.

-Monmouth Mall went through a significant expansion in 2009.
+Monmouth Mall went through another significant expansion in 2009.
 In mid-2010, cosmetic renovations started at the mall including new tile, paint, lighting, and a complete overhaul of the food court.
 The renovations lasted until summer 2011.